Cirrhosis of the Liver

 HOW IS CIRRHOSIS DIAGNOSED?

 Liver disease can be difficult to diagnose because its symptoms can be vague.
 A visit to your physician for blood tests, a complete physical exam and medical history are necessary.
 At that time he/she may wish to perform imaging, a CT scan or an Ultrasound scan of your liver.
 A liver biopsy may be ordered for further evaluation.
-A small piece of your liver will be removed and analyzed under a microscope to assess for damage to
+A small piece of your liver will be removed and analyzed under a microscope to assess for damage to your liver.

 WHAT ARE THE SIGNS AND SYMPTOMS OF LIVER DISEASE?